beniregev/VAE/README.md

 </div>

 ## How to Run
-You need to have pytorch >= v0.4.1 and cuda/cuDNN drivers installed.
+You need to have PyTorch >= v0.4.1 and CUDA/cuDNN drivers installed.

 To install requirements: